Professional Coin Grading Service: Price guide

-PCGS publishes a free, partial online list of U.S. and foreign coin values.
-The values listed are for PCGS-certified coins and are compiled from dealer advertisements and price lists, auction prices realized, and trade show transactions.
+PCGS offers a complimentary, partially accessible online compilation of U.S. and foreign coin values.
+These values pertain exclusively to coins that have received PCGS certification.
+The data for these values is sourced from various channels, including dealer advertisements and price lists, realized auction prices, and transactions that occur during trade shows.

 PCGS Set Registry

-In 2001, PCGS established its free Set Registry program, which includes an online leader board that allowed collectors to compete against each other in thousands of potential sets composed of PCGS-graded coins.
-More than 113,000 sets are hosted.
+In 2001, PCGS introduced its Set Registry program, which is accessible at no cost.
+This initiative features an online leaderboard where collectors can engage in friendly competition across numerous potential sets, all comprising PCGS-graded coins.
+Currently, the Set Registry program hosts over 113,000 sets.
 Each coin in a set is given a value computed by its relative scarcity.
 A version of the Registry is also maintained by PCGS' main competitor, NGC.

 Dealer survey

-A survey of major coin dealers, conducted by the trade associations the Professional Numismatists Guild (PNG) and the Industry Council For Tangible Assets (ICTA), revealed the dealers' "Superior" rating for PCGS, the highest given for any service.
-Of the other 10 grading services evaluated in the survey, only the Numismatic Guaranty Corporation (NGC) also received the "Superior" rating.
-Survey respondents were asked for their professional opinions to evaluate 11 grading services based on 12 different weighted criteria, such as grading and authentication accuracy.
-Each category was ranked by the respondents on a 10-point scale ranging from the lowest, "Unacceptable", to the highest, "Outstanding".
+A comprehensive survey of major coin dealers, carried out in collaboration with the Professional Numismatists Guild (PNG) and the Industry Council For Tangible Assets (ICTA), disclosed that PCGS received the dealers' top-tier "Superior" rating, which was the highest rating granted to any service.
+Among the other 10 grading services scrutinized in the survey, only the Numismatic Guaranty Corporation (NGC) also attained the "Superior" rating.
+The survey participants, consisting of coin dealers, were invited to offer their professional assessments of 11 grading services.
+Their evaluations were based on 12 different criteria, each assigned a specific weight.
+Factors like grading accuracy and authentication were considered.
+Respondents were asked to rank each category on a scale of 10 points, spanning from the lowest ranking of "Unacceptable" to the highest rating of "Outstanding".

 Controversies

-In 1990 the Federal Trade Commission filed a civil action against PCGS alleging exaggerated advertising claims.
-A settlement was reached in which PCGS did not admit wrongdoing but agreed to submit its advertising for review for five years, and include a disclaimer in its ads.
+In 1990, the Federal Trade Commission initiated a civil action against PCGS, asserting that the company had made exaggerated claims in its advertising.
+A resolution was reached through a settlement in which PCGS did not officially acknowledge any wrongdoing.
+However, as part of the settlement terms, PCGS agreed to a five-year period during which its advertising would be subject to review and also consented to incorporating a disclaimer within its advertisements.